 Click and drag the Send knobs, which control the send levels for the track.
 A return channel strip will automatically be shown on the right side.
-Click anywhere in the lower half of the audio track channel strip to show the main or submix channel strip again.
+Click anywhere in the lower half of the audio track channel strip to show the master or submix channel strip again.
 See Effects > Send/Return Effects to learn more about audio track send/return effects.

-The menu below the Send knobs shows where the track is routed, which you can set to a submix (Submix > Sub 1-8), a pair of main outputs (Stereo Output > Out 1,2-31,32), or a single main output (Mono Output > Out 1-32).
+The menu below the Send knobs shows where the track is routed, which you can set to a submix (Submix > Sub 1-8), a pair of master outputs (Stereo Output > Out 1,2-31,32), or a single master output (Mono Output > Out 1-32).

-Click the audio track automation button to toggle between two possible states of audio track automation:
+Click the audio track automation button to cycle through the three possible states of audio track automation: